10 Construction Technology Trends in 2023 You Cannot Miss

 So most of the time, outsourcing this critical task to a company with expertise in the sphere is the most efficient solution.
 But again, it’s a decision you should make on your own, considering all the advantages and drawbacks of outsourcing.

 Imagine printing an entire house!
 Well, if this would sound crazy a couple of decades ago, today, it’s a common practice.
 Yes, we’re talking about 3D printing as one of the construction technology trends for this year!.
 In 2023, we are all about to see more 3D printing in construction.
 But let’s first understand what 3D printing implies.

 What is construction 3D printing?

 3D printing, also referred to as additive manufacturing, creates three-dimensional objects from a digital file.
 But how does that happen?

-3D printed objects are created using the additive processes where the printer lays down successive layers of the chosen material until it shapes the object.
+3D printed objects are created using additive processes where the printer lays down successive layers of the chosen material until it shapes the object.

-Compared to the traditional manufacturing methods, 3D printing helps you build complex shapes and objects with less material.
+Compared to traditional manufacturing methods, 3D printing helps you build complex shapes and objects with less material.

 In subtractive manufacturing, for instance, you would create the same thing by cutting or hollowing out the metal or plastic, which would result in a lot of wasted material.

 3D printing was first developed in the 1980s.
 Still, it was too costly to back then, so it did not gain much popularity.
 However, in the 2000s, 3D printing became more affordable and straightforward, making many companies interested in it.
 Today, it is used in all different spheres, like product design, tool manufacture, and construction.

 According to the GVR report of the 3D printing market, from 2021-2028, the 3D printing construction market size is expected to grow with a compound annual growth rate of as much as 91.5%.